 - Publish HARP magazine: Our twice-yearly magazine keeps you informed of all the news in the harp world; it includes reviews of new music, recordings, concerts and courses, features relevant and interesting articles on harp topics; provides advertising space for harp-related events, products and much more.

-- Our online hub allows members to network and connect with each other, stay informed of upcoming events, manage their subscriptions, receive regular e-newsletters, book events, share online resources and view our archives.
+- Our online hub allows members to stay informed of upcoming events, manage their subscriptions, receive regular e-newsletters, book events, share online resources and view our archives.

-- Our bi-annual bursary scheme allows members to apply for a financial award of up to £500 towards any project that includes the harp, such as concerts, workshops, master classes, recording, community and outreach work.
+- Members can apply for a financial award of up to £500 towards any project that includes the harp, such as concerts, workshops, master classes, recording, community and outreach work.

 - Our Emerging Artists Scheme guides and supports aspiring professional harpists at the outset of their careers through a series of collaborative concerts.

-- Host performance opportunities for the prize winners of the North London Festival Camac Harp Competition.
+- Host performance opportunities for the prize winners of the United Kingdom Harp Competition.